alexisbellido/dockerize-django/django/README.rst

 TODO

+make haproxy work without ssl first and with ssl later.
+I have an haproxy directory, map to either or haproxy.cfg or haproxy-ssl.cfg with the rest of the stack, If using haproxy-ssl.cfg map the ssl cert do not use a second frontend from varnish servers, instead pass from each varnish to its own nginx

+Dockerfile has to create dir for ssl

+pass my haproxy conf files using volume mapping: docker run -d --name my-running-haproxy -v /path/to/haproxy.cfg:/usr/local/etc/haproxy/haproxy.cfg:ro haproxy:1.5

+pass my nginx conf files using volume mapping: docker run --name some-nginx -v /some/nginx.conf:/etc/nginx/nginx.conf:ro -d nginx

 I have a varnish directory, varnish contains the defaults for the daemon, default.vcl is the original used for haproxy and default.vcl.2 works with elb

-I have an haproxy directory, haproxy.cfg is default for haproxy with the rest of the stack

 I have stopped zinibu, nginx and varnish on znbweb2 and modified varnish's default.vcl for znbweb1 with what's below (original in znbweb1:~/backup)